vgonisanz/pipegochi/README.md

 Several submodules are used:

 * **arduino-cmake**: To compile the source code.
-* **GLCD-BitmapConverter**: To convert bitmaps to c arrays automatically using python scripts.
-* **Wire**: Arduino library that allows you to communicate with I2C and Two Wire Interface devices.
 * **U8glib**: To manage SSD1306 device and basic draw operations.
 * **Adafruit_GFX/SSD1306**: This is used only for one example.
 Read SSD1306 section to have more info.
+* **GLCD-BitmapConverter**: To convert bitmaps to c arrays automatically using python scripts.

+*NOTE*: I recommend to clone with ```--recursive``` option to get all submodules automatically.

+Arduino standards libraries are added directly with a working version:

+* **Wire**: Arduino library that allows you to communicate with I2C and Two Wire Interface devices.
 * **SPI**: This is required by Adafruit_GFX for some model.
 Not really required in this project.
 Sorry for overhead.

-I recommend to clone with ```--recursive``` option to get all submodules automatically.
+*NOTE*: I added directly because I didn't find a repository to add as a submodule and I didn't want manual dependencies.

 ## CMake compilation